 While we can’t provide you with specific holiday campaign ideas in a generic blog post, we can offer some tips and tricks for making sure your holiday marketing is set up for success starting right now.
 (But you can reach out to us for a strategy session if you want more one-on-one support!)

-This checklist offers tangible ways to prepare your seasonal marketing for a COVID holiday season.
+This checklist offers tangible ways to prepare your seasonal marketing for (yet another) COVID holiday season.

 Search Engine Optimization

 Time to ramp up those seasonal marketing keywords!
 Ranking in Google doesn’t happen overnight, so you need to start thinking about optimizing your site today for the holidays before it’s too late!